anzai249/CyberGui/README.md

 ![screenshot](./img/screenshot.png)

-The word 匭(Gui) is a box that the emperor accepts submissions from his people in order to correcting his mistakes.
+The word 匭(Gui) is a box that the emperor accepts submissions from his people in order to correct his mistakes.

 ## Key Features